 - establish a basis on which to compare climate governance across countries.

 Each indicator is assessed based on a five-point response scale.
-The aggregation of the indicator scores determine the countries’ performance at the criteria level and the aggregation of the criteria scores determines the performance at the category level.
+The aggregation of the indicator scores determine a country's performance at the criteria level and the aggregation of the criteria scores determines the performance at the category level.
 The performance results of the criteria/category level assessments are displayed with color-coding in the country reports.